aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Other moving functions
 ----------------------

-We've used one of existing built-in functions ``MovingFunctions.unweightedAvg(values)``, which as its name says calculates unweighted average.
+We used one of existing built-in functions ``MovingFunctions.unweightedAvg(values)``, which as its name says calculates unweighted average.
 Unweighted in this context means that the function does not perform any time-dependent weighting.

 You can also use other functions such as max(), min(), stdDev() and sum().
 Additionally, you can write your own functions, such as